-Communication-Focused Therapy (CFT) for ADHD is summarized here as part of the website’s research and publications hub.
-This page is written for readers who want an accessible overview before reading the paper or following citation links.
+Communication-Focused Therapy (CFT) for ADHD is summarised here as part of the website’s research and publications hub.
+This page is for readers who want an accessible overview before reading the paper or following citation links.

 ADHD diagnosis and medication decisions should be discussed with appropriately qualified professionals.